I've worked on a towboat and enjoy sharing my knowledge of the job.

 Obviously, I should say a word about what you need to be aware of on a towboat in regards to safety and your own personal health.
 There are a few factors you will learn to watch out for.
 Even experience can't save you all the time, however, working safely on a boat is mostly common sense.
 Here is a list of things just off the top of my head:

-Lines and wires.
-Always, and I can not stress this enough, always watch your feet.
+- Lines and wires: Always, and I can not stress this enough, always watch your feet.
 There are obstacles you have to walk over, and lines and wires are especially worth paying attention to.
-When you knock a ratchet loose it may still have a ton of tension on it.
-So when the sledge releases the pelican hook, the wire and/or ratchet may spring across the deck taking you with it.
+When you knock a ratchet loose, it may still have a ton of tension on it.
+So when the sledge releases the pelican hook, the wire and/or ratchet may spring across the deck, taking you with it.
 Always watch your step around lock lines, too.
-For the same reason, but also because when a line breaks its like a rubber band snapping.
-People have been injured and killed by standing in direct line with one of these lines and have it slingshot back on them.
-I've seen a 3 inch capstan line snap and put a dent in the quarter inch hull of the boat.
+For the same reason, but also because when a line breaks, it's like a rubber band snapping.
+People have been injured and killed by standing in direct line with one of these lines and having it slingshot back on them.
+I've seen a three-inch capstan line snap and put a dent in the quarter-inch hull of the boat.

-Duck Ponds.
-Duck ponds are gaps between barges and where the boat is married to the tow.
+- Duck ponds: Duck ponds are gaps between barges and where the boat is married to the tow.
 I've worked with a man who was in front of the guy he was working with heading out to tighten tow.
-He told me they were talking and the man with him fell unusually silent.
+He told me they were talking, and the man with him fell unusually silent.
 He had fallen through a duck pond between the boat and the stern of the tow.
 It was all stop!
 The Coast Guard was notified and radioed (PON PON PON) to all traffic in that part of the river to cease movement and be on the lookout for a man in the river.
-I've seen a fleet worker fall waist deep between two empty barges as they came apart.
+I've seen a fleet worker fall waist-deep between two empty barges as they came apart.
 It happened in a blink of an eye.
-If they came back together he would have been crushed instantly.
+If they had come back together, he would have been crushed instantly.